dappforce/subsocial-docs/docs/basics/staking/Overview.md

 which would represent 1.2% annual inflation to the token supply.
 However, as we test the system in the first few months, these tokens will be taken from the Subsocial treasury, instead of minting them.

-Staked tokens will be subject to a unbonding period in order to unstake them, after which another transaction will need to be done to unlock them.
+Staked tokens will be subject to a unbonding period in order to unstake them.
+After the unbonding period, another transaction will be required to fully unlock the tokens.

-While Subsocial does not *need* staking, as it is secured by Polkadot, the implementation of Creator Staking will still positively benefit the network, and transfer token share from those are not participating in network growth, to those that are.
+While Subsocial does not *need* staking, as it is secured by Polkadot, the implementation of Creator Staking will still positively benefit the network, by transferring token share from those are not participating in network growth, to those that are, as well as aiding in network curation and incentiving high quality creators.